 In June, the students travel to Washington D.C., to join youth leaders from across the nation spending a week touring monuments, visiting their legislators at the Capitol, and seeing historical sites.

-Interested students should contact their junior guidance counselor for more information or see the following links:
+Interested students should contact their junior guidance or career center counselor for more information or see the following links:

 Scholarships and Donations